soapia/kwk-level-2-lecture-011-jquery-object-interaction-teacher-l2/README.md

 We have many different components that make up a typical webpage, and jQuery has specific methods that act on these components.
-Take, for example, how traditional (such as setting a background color of an element) can be done with CSS.
+Take, for example, how traditional adjustments (such as setting a background color of an element) can be done with CSS.
 As you know, this would be a one-time setting when loading the page.
 What if instead we wanted to tweak the background color after the page loads?
 This is where jQuery can really spice things up: using some of jQuery's built-in